marcoaaz/chemistry_simplifier/README.md

   - Trialling UMAP more extensively as it is also more computationally expensive to use a neighbour node graph model
 - Support for Mac OS and Linux

-## Citing Phase interpreter
+## Related papers

-- The software depends on open-source, scientific citations and user feedback.
+The software depends on open-source, scientific citations and user feedback.
 The following research papers already have contributed to its evolution (directly or indirectly):

   - Acevedo Zamora, M. A., & Kamber, B. S. (2023).
 Petrographic Microscopy with Ray Tracing and Segmentation from Multi-Angle Polarisation Whole-Slide Images.
 Minerals, 13(2), 156. [https://doi.org/10.3390/min13020156](https://doi.org/10.3390/min13020156)
   - Acevedo Zamora, M. (2024).
 Petrographic microscopy of geologic textural patterns and element-mineral associations with novel image analysis methods [Thesis by publication, Queensland University of Technology].
 Brisbane. [https://eprints.qut.edu.au/248815/](https://eprints.qut.edu.au/248815/)
   - Burke, T. M., Kamber, B. S., & Rowlings, D. (2025).
 Microscopic investigation of incipient basalt breakdown in soils: implications for selecting products for enhanced rock weathering [Original Research].
 Frontiers in Climate, Volume 7 - 2025. [https://doi.org/10.3389/fclim.2025.1572341](https://doi.org/10.3389/fclim.2025.1572341)